baardcj/oslobysykkeltest/README.md

 **Notes:**
 * The app uses rest templates for api calls, and thymleaf for presentation
-* Simple logging features are added
+* Simple logging features are added and sent to console
-* The app queries oslo bysykkel API every 15 second
+* The app query oslo bysykkel API every 15 second
 * Errors are loged to console